- Visit Regis

 - The required essay, demonstrating a student’s ability to think critically and communicate effectively.

-- Letters of recommendation from your secondary school counselor and teachers; additional recommendations may be submitted.
+- A letter of recommendation from your secondary school counselor and/or teachers; additional recommendations may be submitted.

 - SAT/ACT scores (optional for all academic programs except nursing)